jdra000/graph-transformer/README.md

 This tool is intended to help with the creation and representation of weighted and unweighted graphs.
-Types of representation: Adjacency List, Adjacency Matrix
+Type of representation: Adjacency List.